Choi Sung-bong: Honorary ambassador

-Choi is an honorary ambassador of ChildFund Korea, the organization which helped him to improve his own life.
+Choi was an honorary ambassador of ChildFund Korea, the organization which helped him to improve his own life.
 He said that he won't just tell the children to "have hope and dream", but he wants to help them practically by giving them a chance of a better life.
-He is currently assisting starving children, orphans and foster families and he is also an honorary ambassador of the Chang Dong Social Welfare Center.
+He was also an honorary ambassador of the Chang Dong Social Welfare Center.

 Talent donation

-"People who suffer have feelings that can't explain in language.
-And I hope my performance give consolation and uplifting to them."
-He does performances and speeches for the neglected classes of people – multicultural families, single moms, juvenile hall, hospice centers etc.
+Choi had said, "People who suffer have feelings that can't be explained by words.
+I hope my performances provide some consolation and an uplifting feeling to those in need."
+He performed for non privileged people, including single mothers, youths in juvenile custody, and hospice centers.

-Support activity

-He sends money or goods to those who need, with talent donation activity.